Anglo-Frisian languages: Anglic languages

-Anglic, Insular Germanic, or English languages encompass Old English and all the linguistic varieties descended from it.
-These include Middle English, Early Modern English, and Modern English; Early Scots, Middle Scots, and Modern Scots; Yola; and the extinct Fingallian in Ireland.
+Anglic, Insular Germanic, or English languages and dialects encompass Old English and all the linguistic varieties descended from it.
+These include Middle English, Early Modern English, and Late Modern English; Early Scots, Middle Scots, and Modern Scots; and the extinct Fingallian and Yola languages in Ireland.

-English-based creole languages are not generally included, as mainly only their lexicon and not necessarily their grammar, phonology, etc. comes from Modern and Early Modern English.
+English-based creole languages are not generally included, as mainly only their lexicon and not necessarily their grammar, phonology, etc. comes from Early Modern English and Late Modern English.

 Frisian languages

 The Frisian languages are a group of languages spoken by about 500,000 Frisian people on the southern fringes of the North Sea in the Netherlands and Germany.
-West Frisian, by far the most spoken of the three main branches, constitutes an official language in the Dutch province of Friesland.
+West Frisian, by far the most spoken of the three main branches with 875,840 total speakers, constitutes an official language in the Dutch province of Friesland.
 North Frisian is spoken on some North Frisian Islands and parts of mainland North Frisia in the northernmost German district of Nordfriesland, and also in Heligoland in the German Bight, both part of Schleswig-Holstein state (Heligoland is part of its mainland district of Pinneberg).
-The East Frisian language is spoken in Saterland in Germany.
+North Frisian has approximately 8,000 speakers.
+The East Frisian language is spoken by only about 2,000 people; speakers are located in Saterland in Germany.

+Until the 20th century, multiple dialects of East Frisian were spoken, but today only the Saterland Frisian variety of the Ems dialect survives.
+In contrast, West Frisian comprises three main dialects, while North Frisian includes ten distinct varieties.